School of Critical Studies and Creative Industries

 Department of Critical and Historical Studies

-As part of FADA you will find yourself studying in a creatively dynamic environment, alongside the artists and designers of the future.
+As part of the Kingston School of Art (our new name from September 2017) you will find yourself studying in a creatively dynamic environment, alongside the artists and designers of the future.
 Creative practice of all kinds is central to our approach in the department and underpins our courses at all levels.
 Our undergraduate BA Art and Design History and Practice exposes students to studio work, helping them to experience the kinds of practices that they will study the history and theory of.
 The half field BA Fine Art/Art History course is delivered in conjunction with the Department of Fine Art.
 Our postgraduate courses offer a world-leading, industry-facing curriculum in areas such as Art and Design History, Curation, Museums and Galleries and Art Market Appraisal.
 Our postgraduate courses are underpinned by close partnerships with several cultural institutions including the Design Museum.
 All of our delivery places emphasis on enquiry-based learning, and collaborative and group-based projects, which will encourage you to develop skills relevant to the world of work beyond the university.

 Department of Foundation Studies